hean01/acb/README.md

 # Arcade controller board

-This project consist of schematics and a linux kernel driver module for a controller board used for bulding an Arcade machine.
+This project consist of schematics and a linux kernel driver module for a controller board used for building an Arcade machine.
 The board is easily build on a strip-board with minimal components and costs.

 The requirement for using the _arcade controller board_ is that you have an hardware platform with 5V, I2C bus to chain your board on and a gpio pin available for each board you hook up, used for interrupt driven input.
-With other words, a normal computer is not working and you need to look into hardware of the Raspberry Pi era that fullfills those hardware requirements.
+With other words, a normal computer is not working and you need to look into hardware of the Raspberry Pi era that meets specified hardware requirements.

 Three boards are needed for a two player setup cabinet and two boards for a single player configuration.
 The design of the _arcade